1st Devonshire Artillery Volunteers: Volunteer Force

 The corps was attached to the Western Division of the Royal Artillery from 1 April 1882, changing its designation to 1st Volunteer (Devonshire) Brigade, Western Division on 1 September 1886.
 It changed its name to 1st Devonshire Volunteer Artillery in November 1891, and the batteries were termed companies.
 By 1893 the War Office Mobilisation Scheme had allocated the 1st Devonshire Artillery Volunteers to the Plymouth fixed defences.
 On 1 June 1899 the Royal Artillery was split into two branches, and the Artillery Volunteers were assigned to the Royal Garrison Artillery (RGA).
 The divisional organisation was abandoned on 1 January 1902 and the unit was re-titled 1st Devonshire Royal Garrison Artillery (Volunteers).

 Armament

 The 14th (Ilfracombe) Devonshire AVC was issued with a rifled gun together with a store of shot and powder in 1876, and it was installed on Beacon Point.
 In 1885, the battery at Beacon Point consisted of a 64-pounder RML gun and a 32-pounder mortar.
 In succeeding years, the old 64-pounder was sent to Combe Martin, where the unit had formed a half-battery, and two new 64-pounders replaced it and the mortar at Beacon Point.
-In 1905, two new 6-inch breechloading guns were installed at Beacon Point.
+In 1905, two new 6-inch breech-loading guns were installed at Beacon Point.